FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

-Informally, the Controller has big freedom in selection of Trial Inputs, and the implementations want to achieve all the Search Goals in the shortest expected time.
+Informally, the Controller has big freedom in selection of Trial Inputs, and the implementations want to achieve all the Search Goals in the shortest average time.

-The Controller's role in optimizing the overall search time distinguishes MLRsearch algorithms from simpler search procedures.
+The Controller's role in optimizing the overall Search Duration distinguishes MLRsearch algorithms from simpler search procedures.

 Informally, each implementation can have different stopping conditions.